Jessie219-web/wiki-documents/docs/Sensor/SeeedStudio_XIAO_Gadgets/xiao_075inch_epaper_panel/ePaper_panel_with_trmnl.md

 3. **Connect Your Device**

-   - Plug your XIAO 7.5" ePaper Panel (with ESP32C3) into your computer via USB.
+   - Plug your XIAO 7.5" ePaper Panel (with XIAO ESP32-C3) into your computer via USB.

 4. **Flash the Firmware**